How to make a 3D Star of David.

 You should now have all three ribs fixed ready to support the six individual points of the star and are now ready to put template A and template B together.

-Once all tabs are secured in place leave it to dry before applying any finishes.
+Once all tabs become secured in place leave it to dry before applying any finishes.

 Depending on whether you used coloured craft card or plain card it is now time to decorate your star.
-This can be done using Coloured pencils, Craft paper, Paint or Glitter.
+You can do this by using Coloured pencils, Craft paper, Paint or Glitter.

-For this project I used Gold foil paper and Yellow Acrylic paint which can be purchased from the left side bar menu.
+I used Gold foil paper and Yellow Acrylic paint that you can purchase from the left side bar menu if needed.

 How to make a 2D Star of David.